minetest-mods/chat_anticurse/README.txt

 -----------------------
 Andrey's mod for minetest game

-This program is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+This mod is Free and Open Source Software, released under the LGPL 2.1 or later.

 http://www.gnu.org/licenses/lgpl-2.1.html

-Kick player out when curse word is said.
+Kick player out when he type curse word in chat or using /me or /msg command.
+Checks for some English and Russian curse words.